carlosmunoz/zanata-wiki/Selenium-Web-Driver-Automated-Tests.md

     * everything else under this are files needed to setup a JBoss EAP6(AS7) instance for Zanata.
 See pom.xml under cargo maven plugin.

 ### How to run it
-It assumes a zanata-h2-{version}.war exists in server/zanata-war/target.
+It assumes a zanata-{version}.war exists in server/zanata-war/target.
 So assuming you are at zanata server module top level folder.

     $ls -d */
     functional-test/  zanata-dist/  zanata-model/  zanata-war/
-    $mvn clean package -Pfirefox,useH2 -DskipTests
+    $mvn clean package -Pfirefox -DskipTests
     ...
 BUILD SUCCESS
     $find zanata-war/target -type f -name "zanata*.war"
-    zanata-war/target/zanata-h2-{version}.war
+    zanata-war/target/zanata-{version}.war

 **-Pfirefox** will only build GWT code to work with firefox.
 Replace it with -Pchrome will build for chrome

-**useH2** this maven profile will build a war with H2 database module enabled in jboss-structure-deployment.xml packaged inside the war.
-You will get zanata-h2-{version}.war with this profile.
-This is needed since we use H2 as database in functional test

 **-DskipTests** skip all unit tests for faster build time :)

     $cd functional-test
-    $mvn integration-test -Dfunctional-test
+    $mvn verify -Dfunctional-test

 You will then watch firefox pops up and magic happens.
 ### Command line arguments